-Based upon the foregoing work, a draft Cultural Heritage Evaluation Report was prepared for Erchless Estate and is attached as Appendix A. This Report includes:
+Based upon the foregoing work, a draft Cultural Heritage Evaluation Report was prepared for Gairloch Gardens and is attached as Appendix A. This Report includes:

-- An executive summary, introduction and methodology; - A list of sources and stakeholder engagements; - Background information on the history, design and context of the property; - Current and historical photographs and maps documenting the property; - Analysis of the dominant historical themes, layered, overlapping and/or nested cultural heritage landscapes, and significant views; - An evaluation of the property using a Regulation 9/06 Assessment, in order to gauge the level of cultural heritage significance; and, - A draft summary of cultural heritage value and a list of features which may warrant conservation.
+- o An executive summary, introduction and methodology; - A list of sources and stakeholder engagements; - Background information on the history, design and context of the property; - Current and historical photographs and maps documenting the property; - Analysis of the dominant historical themes, layered, overlapping and/or nested cultural heritage landscape, and significant views; - An evaluation of the property using a Regulation 9/06 Assessment, in order to gauge the level of cultural heritage significance; and, - A draft summary of cultural heritage value and a list of features which may warrant conservation.

-The draft Cultural Heritage Evaluation Report has identified Erchless Estate as a significant designed cultural heritage landscape, which displays the recognizable imprint of human settlement and activities on land over time.
-Erchless Estate has design and physical value as a rare and representative example of an estate of the wealthy settlers of early 19th century Upper Canada.
-It has cultural heritage value for its direct associations with the theme of early 19th century commercial development and town building.
-The property has historical and associative value through its direct connection to Oakville's founding family, the Chisholms.
-The property yields, or has the potential to yield, information that contributes to an understanding of early 19th century lakefront estate development activities in Oakville; and, to the Mississaugas of the New Credit First Nation (MNCFN) who, as the area's pre-contact indigenous inhabitants, have identified the property as an area of interest.
-Further, Erchless Estate has value for its association with Canadian Architects Dick and Wickson; and, with Landscape Architects Dunington-
+The draft Cultural Heritage Evaluation Report identifies Gairloch Gardens as a significant designed cultural heritage landscape, which displays the recognizable imprint of human settlement and activities on land over time.

+Gairloch Gardens has design and physical value as a rare and representative example of an early to mid-20th century lakefront estate.
+It has cultural heritage value for its direct associations with the theme of early 20th century, rural lakefront estate development activities in Oakville; and, to the late 19th/early 20th century concept known as the Park Movement.
-Grubb and Stensson, who defined the early years of the Canada's landscape and horticulture industry.

-Erchless Estate has contextual value:
+Gairloch Gardens has historical and associative value because of its direct connection to Lt.
+Col. William Gordon MacKendrick and James Arthur Gairdner, wealthy Toronto businessmen, and the property owners who physically and fundamentally shaped the subject property into what it is today.
+Further, the property yields, or has the potential to yield, information that contributes to an understanding of early 20th century, rural lakefront estate development activities in

+Oakville; and, to the Mississaugas of the Credit First Nation (MCFN) who, as the area's pre-contact indigenous inhabitants, have an interest in Lower Morrison Creek.

-- as the location of Oakville Museum; Oakville Historical Society; and, a community park, the property defines, maintains and supports the character of the area; - it is physically, functionally, visually, and historically linked to its surroundings including Oakville Harbour, Sixteen Mile Creek, Lakeside Park and Old Oakville Heritage Conservation District; and, - it is a landmark within the Town of Oakville.
+Gairloch Gardens has contextual value as the location of a public art gallery/art museum (Oakville Galleries in Gairloch Gardens), and a community park (Gairloch Gardens) which defines, maintains and supports the character of the area.
+The property remains physically, functionally, visually, and historically linked to its surroundings, including a number of nearby remnant, historic lakefront estates; Lake Ontario; and, Lower Morrison Creek.
+The property, including its gardens, waterfront access and public art gallery/art museum and art school, is a landmark within the Town of Oakville.

-The draft Cultural Heritage Evaluation Report was reviewed and endorsed by the Heritage Oakville Advisory Committee at its November 27, 2018 meeting.
+The draft Cultural Heritage Evaluation Report was reviewed and endorsed by the Heritage Oakville Advisory Committee at its March 26, 2019 meeting.

-If Council proceeds with protection under the Ontario Heritage Act for the cultural heritage landscape of Erchless Estate, a Conservation Plan for Cultural Heritage Landscape would also be required as part of Phase Three, as per By-law 2018-019.
+If Council proceeds with protection under the Ontario Heritage Act for the cultural heritage landscape of Gairloch Gardens, a Cultural Heritage Landscape Conservation Plan would also be required as part of Phase Three.